apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

     |-- healthy
 ```

+Each plant species has its own directory, for each of those directories you might
-For each plant species you might have examples of diseased leaves, healthy
+find subdirectories with examples of diseased leaves, healthy
 leaves or both.
 With this dataset you can formulate different classification
-problems, for example you can create a multi-class classifier that determines
+problems, for example, you can create a multi-class classifier that determines
-the
-species of a plant based on the leaves, you can instead create a binary
+the  species of a plant based on the leaves; you can instead create a binary
-classifier
-that tells you whether the plant is healthy or diseased, finally you can create
+classifier that tells you whether the plant is healthy or diseased; finally, you can create
 a multi-class, multi-label classifier that tells you both: what species is a
 plant and whether it is diseased or healthy.
 In this example you will stick to
-the simplest
-classification question, which is whether a plant is healthy or not.
+the simplest classification question, which is whether a plant is healthy or not.

 To do this, you need to manipulate the dataset in two ways.
 First you need to
 combine all images of healthy and diseased no matter the species and then you
 need to split the data into train, validation and test sets.
 We prepared a
-small utility code to get the dataset ready for you.
-Once you run that utility
+small utility script that does exactly that to get the dataset ready for you.
-code on
-the data, because the structure will be already organized in folders that
+Once you run that utility code on the data, because the structure will be
-contain the right
-images in each of the classes, you can use
+already organized in folders that contain the right images in each of the classes,
-the `ImageFolderDataset` class to import the images from the file to MXNet.
+you can use the `ImageFolderDataset` class to import the images from the file to MXNet.

 ```{.python .input}
 # Import all the necessary libraries to train